CircuitSetup/Flux-Capacitor_backup/README.md

 For the options to trigger a time travel, see [here](#time-travel).

-The main control device, however, is the IR remote control.
+The main control device is the supplied IR remote control.
+If a TCD is connected through [BTTF-Network](#bttf-network-bttfn), the FC can also be controlled through the TCD's keypad.

 ### IR remote control